rdpoor/endian/README.md

 # endian
-endian is a collection of byte-order aware routines written in C for reading from and writing to arbitrary pointers in memory.
+`endian` is a collection of byte-order aware routines written in C.  Unlike stream-oriented libraries that depend on a user-supplied method for reading and writing bytes, endian is optimized for reading from and writing between pointers in memory.

 ## Sample Usage